 ●Running classes and clinics to help people become active or achieve their dreams of running a race.

-I pray my blog will prove as a source of encouragement and empowerment for you in your personal journey.
+I pray my online and in person presence will prove as a source of encouragement and empowerment for you in your personal wellness journey.
 If you desire one-on-one coaching or our other services, feel free to set your appointment today.

 Contact us by phone at 901-794-4438 or via email at firstname.lastname@example.org.